Stephen Lewis Foundation: Approach to funding

+The foundation mostly supports grassroots organizations, although on some occasions it has provided larger projects with funding.
+The SLF's six main areas of work include children and young people, grandmothers, home-based care, support people living with HIV, ending gender-based violence, health and human rights for LGBTIQ communities.

-The foundation mostly supports small frontline groups and charities, although on some occasions it has provided larger projects with money.
-It has supported initiatives in Botswana, the Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.
+The SLF has supported initiatives in Botswana, the Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

-The foundation’s approach to funding is based on the principle that community-based organizations are best poised to respond effectively to the HIV/AIDS crisis.
+The foundation’s approach to funding is based on the principle that community-led organizations are best poised to respond effectively to the HIV epidemic.
 In evaluating funding applications from prospective partners, the foundation places particular emphasis on the involvement of women, community members, and people living with HIV and AIDS in decision-making processes.